 There are many misconceptions about Agile, and none of the following are true:

 - we don’t need to plan with Agile – planning in Agile may use different techniques, models, etc, but every project needs to plan.
 In Agile the names of planning processes and products may be quite different to traditional terminology (e.g. “planning poker”) but we still have to do it.

 - we don’t need to worry about budgets – businesses will always work to and within budgets.
 People who forget this could have very short careers in projects.

 - we don’t need a project manager (or that horrible project management stuff! ).
-In Agile we may not use the term but the responsibilities of a project manager will be evident in the team – and we may not produce traditional PM outputs, but we will produce others.
-If there are many aspects other than the core development effort, you may still need one.
+In Agile we may not use the term but the disciplines of project management will be still be needed.
+It’s a grave mistake to believe that anyone can do this role.
+We may not produce ‘traditional’ PM outputs, but we will produce others.
+If there are aspects other than the core development effort, you will still need one.

 - Agile environments lack discipline – quite the reverse.
 They can allow a great deal more flexibility but at the same time they should provide a far more predictable outcome from development efforts, for many reasons.